Stop Pretending That You've Listened To These Albums

 Why you pretend:

-How else can you legitimately wage in with your ten cents on Iggy Azalea every time you’re in the pub or round a friend’s house and a conversation about hip-hop or butts inevitably does the rounds, but in reality, you have no idea how and if Iggy Azalea has disrespectfully appropriated black culture, because all you’ve ever heard is “Fancy” at the Virgin Active gym in Moorgate.
+How else can you legitimately wage in with your 10 cents on Iggy Azalea every time you’re in a bar or round a friend’s house and a conversation about hip-hop or butts inevitably does the rounds, but in reality, you have no idea how and if Iggy Azalea has disrespectfully appropriated black culture, because all you’ve ever heard is “Fancy” at the Virgin Active gym.

 Will you ever listen to it?

 If you listened to The New Classic you might even slowly begin to think that, regardless of the songwriting quality on display, it’s actually much more of a pop album than a rap album anyway.
-You might end up on a tangential strain of thought that makes you question why when white men channel hip-hop they don’t get anywhere near the same treatment – or how after 14 years of hip-hop being marketed heavily to white people it’s no surprise that young white girls are growing up to emulate it’s cultural impact – but then you’ll hear the kettle boil and return to your surface reality.
-You shall continue to base your argument on Q-Tip’s Twitter, Snoop Dogg’s instagram and incomplete headlines from passing think-pieces.
+You might end up on a tangential strain of thought that makes you question why when white men channel hip-hop they don’t get anywhere near the same—or how after 14 years of hip-hop being marketed heavily to white people it’s no surprise that young white girls are growing up to emulate it’s cultural impact—but then you’ll hear the tea kettle boil and return to your surface reality.
+You shall continue to base your argument on Q-Tip’s Twitter, Snoop Dogg’s Instagram, and incomplete headlines from passing think-pieces.

 YOUNG FATHERS – DEAD